Product forecasting: Fourt-Woodlock model

 The Fourt-Woodlock model is another method used to estimate product sales.

 The left-hand-side of the equation is the volume of purchases per unit time (usually taken to be one year).
-On the right-hand-side, the first parentheses describes trial volume, and the second describes repeat volume.
+On the right-hand-side, the first set of parentheses describe trial volume, and the second describes repeat volume.

 HH is the total number of households in the geographic area of projection, and TR ("trial rate") is the percentage of those households which will purchase the product for the first time in a given time period.
 TU ("trial units") is the number of units purchased on this first purchase occasion.
 MR is "measured repeat," or the percentage of those who tried the product who will purchase it at least one more time within the first year of the product's launch.
 RR is the repeats per repeater: the number of repeat purchases within that same year.
 RU is the number of repeat units purchased on each repeat event.